google/crubit/docs/bindings/reference/pointers_and_references.md

     accept, store, or return Rust references.
 TODO: In the future Crubit should use `CppRef<T>` in the generated bindings (and this should mitigate some of the memory safety concerns).
--   In the future: Using Crubit-generated C++ bindings for Rust APIs if the bindings wrap Rust APIs that accept, store, or return Rust references.
+-   Using Crubit-generated C++ bindings for Rust APIs if the bindings wrap Rust APIs that accept, store, or return Rust references.
-    TODO(b/258235219): Add support for C++ bindings for Rust APIs using `&T`.

 ### Incorrect C++ lifetime annotations